Synthetic UV filters like company.

 Too bad it can’t be used alone, though, isn’t it?

 What Are The Best Sunscreens With Homosalate?

 - Clinique Sun Broad Spectrum SPF 50 Sunscreen Face Cream ($21.50): available Nordstrom and Sephora.

 - Vichy Capital Soleil SPF 60 Soft Sheer Sunscreen Lotion ($30.50): available at Dermstore.

 - Paula’s Choice Skincare Lipscreen SPF 50 ($9.00): available at Paula’s Choice.

 The Bottom Line

 Homosalate isn’t dangerous.
 But, it isn’t that effective either.
-That’s why it’s always used together with other UV filters.
+Don’t use it alone.